linode/docs/docs/guides/applications/configuration-management/salt/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems/index.md

 modified: 2022-10-20
 modified_by:
   name: Linode
-title: "How to Use Salt Cloud and Cloud Maps to Provision Systems"
+title: "Using Salt Cloud and Cloud Maps to Provision Systems"
-h1_title: "Using Salt Cloud and Cloud Maps to Provision Systems"
+title_meta: "How to Use Salt Cloud and Cloud Maps to Provision Systems"
-enable_h1: true
 contributor:
   name: Sergey Bulavintsev
 aliases: ['/applications/configuration-management/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems/','/applications/configuration-management/salt/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems/']